Getting Started

 First we need to define the ``MICROPHYSICS_HOME`` environment

-variable, either at a command line or (if you use the bash shell)
+variable, either on the command line or (if you use the bash shell)

 through your ``~/.bashrc``, e.g.: